 This is basically what Kim’s looked like, albeit a little greener.
 Not sure if blanching did any good, but I’d like to think it did.
 From there, I had to figure out how to grind them.
 I started by breaking the sea beans into little pieces by hand and then stuffing them into a standard spice grinder.
-That worked pretty well, and by using a fine-mesh strainer I started to get some pretty green powder.
+That worked well, and by using a fine-mesh strainer I started to get some pretty green powder.

 But I noticed there was a hard core that was not grinding very well.
 This I took care of the old-fashioned way: With a big ole’ mortar and pestle.

 The result is a unique, salty, vegetal powder that works beautifully sprinkled on white fish.
-I poached some rockfish in butter, then sprinkled the powder on top.
+I poached some rockfish in butter, then sprinkled the green salt on top.
 Super pretty!

 Green salt will keep at room temperature, in a dark place, for years.
 It will brown over time, though, so if you don’t plan on using it a lot, keep some in the freezer.

 The only drawback: A very low yield.
 Just about 12 ounces of fresh sea beans ground down into less than 1/4 cup of sea bean salt.
 But it was totally worth the effort, and salicornia often grows in swaths larger than football fields, so you can make more — just check your local regulations to make sure it’s legal to pick in your area.